Skip to content

 6. Order of reanalysis

-The request from lab engineers should contain the following information: - The sample ID in the previous analysis (for the sample ID before using Verso, the first nine digitals is enough) - The referred gene panel name in the reanalysis - The analysis type (trio or single) and the proband gender if the analysis type is trio
+The request from the lab engineers should contain the following information: - The sample ID in the previous analysis (for sample IDs predating the introduction of Verso, the first nine digits are enough because the last digit of the sample Id is incremented upon reanalysis) - The gene panel name referred to in the reanalysis - The analysis type (trio or single) and the proband's gender if the analysis type is trio

 Other documents